Organic Revolution: A 9-Day Trip to Cuba with Organic Growers School

 With rising global fuel prices and increased awareness of the harm caused by industrial agriculture, Cuba began establishing research centers to focus on organic production in the 1970s.
 The gradual shift away from high input farming methods in the 70s and 80s, however, was insufficient to address the crisis that befell Cuba in 1989.
 With the collapse of the Soviet Union came an abrupt end to Cuba’s primary trade relationship.
 Its access to agricultural inputs ended overnight, propelling Cuba into what is now known as the “Special Period.”
 Imports plummeted and hunger escalated.
-To combat the crisis, the nation embarked on a massive and rapid conversion to agroecological agriculture in an attempt to simultaneously reduce inputs (petroleum and agrochemicals) and boost food production.
+To combat the crisis, the nation embarked on a massive and rapid conversion to agroecological agriculture in an attempt to simultaneously reduce inputs (petroleum and agrochemicals) and boost food production that continues today.

 When will the trip take place and how long can I be in Cuba?